KaliRobi/LTA-database_old/README.md

 ##planned stages:

 1. Input goes to an intermediate dict where the user can see/modify the input before sends it to the database.
+1/a  mograte from sqlite to mysql to have more datatype and have chance for more complex analysis.
-Test will be performed by the old team
+   The test of this stage is performed by the old research team.

 2. GUI is needed to make it usable for others.
 In this stage a local database should be created which will make the upload possible via emails.